 Events at Falkirk

 Our Falkirk Team will help to customize a memorable event for you and your guests.
-From intimate gatherings to large affairs Falkirk can host events for 50 to 350 guests and tented events for up to 600 guests.
+From intimate gatherings to large affairs Falkirk can host events up to 300 guests.
 We strive to make sure your experience is impeccable from start to finish.

 Manhattan Bride, October 2016– “Working with everyone at Falkirk Estate was like a dream.” says recently married Falkirk bride Alexa Spinelli-Brigante.